 What does an ‘ambitious’ trade agreement with the UK mean for India?

-UK’s main demands include removing enormous import duties on Scotch whisky, while New Delhi reportedly wants to make it easier for Indians to get British visas
+UK’s main demands include removing enormous import duties on scotch whisky, while New Delhi reportedly wants to make it easier for Indians to get British visas

 India and UK have formally launched free trade negotiations and finalised the terms of agreement to double bilateral trade by 2030 for a post-Brexit free trade deal.